exantech/monero-nodejs-libwallet/README.md

 Check `example.js` for usage examples of the library.

 # TODO
-* prebuilt binaries for desktop platforms
+* prebuilt binaries for desktop platforms.

 # API
 ## Module Functions